redsoxfan0219/portfolio/content/en/docs/guides/commandlineintro/index.md

 ## Mac Instructions

 ### Opening the Command Line

-You can find the same way you find your other programs.

 1. Open a Finder window.
 2. Use the search bar to search for **Terminal**.